Talking through BMI centiles with parents

 Avoid sugar-coating information

-Whilst you might think it helps parents to “play the issue down” or avoid the term “obese”, our research suggests this can sometimes make things worse8.
-Whilst parents in our study acknowledged it was difficult to hear, they felt being told the facts about their child’s weight was an important step to help them move forward.
+Whilst it might seem best to to “play the issue down” or avoid the term “obese”, this can sometimes make things worse.
+Being told the facts about their child’s weight can be an important step to help families move forward.

 Being direct doesn't mean being insensitive

 You will see in the videos below that it is possible to share difficult weight-related information in a sensitive manner.
 The following hints may help:

 a) Tone of voice and body language: By adopting a non-judgemental tone and open body language, you will help parents/carers feel more at ease.

 b) How the information is presented: Parents/carers need to be given time to digest the facts before any emotional response kicks in.
 One way this can be achieved is by first explaining BMI and how under/over-weight is identified in a clear, factual manner (before mentioning their individual child).
 Once this is done and understood, you then explain where their child fits within this (e.g. by showing where they are on the BMI chart).